firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 ```

 !!! note "Command line and Docker"
-    When you're using Docker make sure that you've mounted a directory with your files in it.
+    When you're using Docker validate that you've mounted a directory with your files in it.
 This is something you must have done when you launched the Docker container, using for example `-v /path/to/my/files:/import`.

 ### Import a single (CSV) file